Ethics & Compliance Program Description

 - We have established annual spending limits for certain promotional activities directed toward healthcare professionals who prescribe or may influence prescribing in California.
 At the present time our annual spending limit is $1000.00 per HCP.
 Examples of items that fall within this spending limit are infrequent, modest, in-service breakfasts and/or lunches for healthcare providers and their staff; infrequent, modest dinners in connection with product specific and non-product educational programs; and items of use to a healthcare professional in his/her practice or to his/her patients.
 This amount does not include cash payments or honoraria paid to healthcare professionals pursuant to contracts for bona fide consulting or other services.
 Purdue does not and will not provide any item of value to any healthcare provider with the intent of influencing that healthcare provider’s prescribing habits.

 - Education and Training.
-A critical element of our Pharmaceutical Compliance Program is the education and training of our employees on their legal and ethical obligations under applicable federal healthcare programs.
+A critical element of our Ethics & Compliance Program is the education and training of our employees on their legal and ethical obligations under applicable federal healthcare programs.
 Purdue will effectively communicate our standards and procedures and regularly review and update our training programs.

 - Internal Lines of Communication.
 Purdue actively fosters dialogue among management and employees.
 Our goal is that all employees should know who to turn to when seeking answers to questions or reporting possible code violations, and should be able to do so without fear of retribution.
 To that end, we have adopted open-door policies, as well as confidentiality and non-retaliation policies.
 We have a confidential, toll-free Purdue Ethics & Compliance Hotline (1-877-PURDUE1) through which employees and persons outside of Purdue may report any concerns or suspected violations of law, regulation, or Purdue policy.

-Purdue hereby declares that to the best of our knowledge, and based on our good faith understanding of the statutory requirements, we have established a Comprehensive Compliance Program (CCP) compliant with the requirements of California Health and Safety Code §§ 119400-119402.
-The owners, management, and employees of Purdue Pharma L.P. are committed to conducting our business according to the highest ethical standards.
+Purdue Pharma L.P. and its subsidiaries hereby declares that to the best of our knowledge and based on our good faith understanding of the statutory requirements, we have established a Comprehensive Compliance Program (CCP) compliant with the requirements of California Health and Safety Code §§ 119400-119402.
+The owners, management, and employees of Purdue are committed to conducting our business according to the highest ethical standards.
 While we cannot completely eliminate the possibility that an individual employee will violate these standards, our program is reasonably designed to detect and prevent violations of state and federal laws as well as our own internal policies and procedures.
-As of July 1, 2005, the above-referenced compliance program was in place, and we are continually reassessing our pharmaceutical compliance program to improve it.
+As of July 1, 2005, the above-referenced compliance program was in place, and we are continually reassessing our Ethics & Compliance Program to improve it.